Hi! Thanks for checking out UpdateKit! I hope you find it useful. If you have any suggestions for how to

 version of the Shortcut with the null value.
 Note that this step is not shown in the screenshot for

 You should also disable

 process appear seamless.

 Optionally, you can prompt your user to download UpdateKit if they do not have it installed by using the

 You can see a full-size version of the screenshot to the right by clicking on it.
-You can find advanced implementation tips for limiting how often UpdateKit runs inside your Shortcut in the video below.
+You can find advanced implementation tips for limiting how often UpdateKit runs inside your Shortcut in this video.